 Jake Paul’s two fights in 2020 were indeed professional fights, and that makes Jake Paul a professional boxer.
 The first, in January, was against fellow YouTuber Ali Loui Al-Fakhri (better known as AnEsonGib, or simply Gib), followed by a match against former NBA player Nate Robinson in November.
 Paul won both via knockout.
 That gives him an official professional record of 2-0, although he previously fought KSI’s younger brother Deji in an amateur contest in 2018.
 Jake won that fight via knockout, too.

 If you want to see for yourself, then you can buy the Triller Fight Club: Jake Paul vs. Ben Askren PPV on FITE.tv for $50.
-The four-hour event airs on April 17 and features four fights along with musical acts from Justin Bieber, The Black Keys, Ice Cube, Snoop Dogg, and more.
+The four-hour event airs tonight and features four fights along with musical acts from Justin Bieber, The Black Keys, Ice Cube, Snoop Dogg, and more.